emma-s-marie/data422-group-project/project-diary.md

 ## 10/10/2023

 Emma continued working on the R Shiny app and finished the first prototype to be shown to the other members during the next meeting.

+## 11/10/2023
+Levo finished the introduction part of report.